 Friday was Graduation/Moving Up Day for our preschool students at the Alan D. Pole Campus in Norwich.
 The children processed and performed several songs for an appreciative audience before receiving their special certificates.
 There were even cupcakes and other treats to enjoy at the end!
 Thank you to preschool teacher and coordinator Janet Tumminia and classroom aides Rena Frayer and Savanah Clarkson.
 It was a great year, and a fun event!

-7 days ago, DCMO BOCES News
+about 2 months ago, DCMO BOCES News

 entire preschool class sitting in a row